wx83/Subjective/versionA/index.md

 # Introduction

-In this test, we are intersted in the performance of our video insertion as well as the general generated teaser
+In this test, we are intersted in the performance of our video insertion as well as the general generated teaser.

-Note: Please select Version A on the first question of the survery.
-Thanks!
+**Note: Please select Version A on the first question of the survery.
+Thanks!**

-Here is a real teaser for your reference.
+For your reference, please find two real-world teaser examples below to give you a clearer sense of their typical format and style.

 <table>
   <tr>
     <td style="text-align: center;"><strong>Sample 1</strong></td>